NourozR/Image-Processing-and-Computer-Vision/README.md

 # Image Processing and Computer Vision Related Practice Problems Using SciPy NumPy:

-This repo contains codes of all my practice problems of Computer Vision and Image Processing using Python Libraries: NumPy, PIL, SciPy, OpenCV
+This repository contains codes of all my practice problems of Computer Vision and Image Processing using Python Libraries: NumPy, PIL, SciPy, OpenCV.
+Also, I have plans to build a complete online tutorial  Image Processing and Computer Vision using Python.

 # image_processing_1.py contains functions for:
 - image transformation